 - a.
 Include persons from groups underrepresented in STEM as PI, co-PI, and/or other senior personnel; - b.
 Include persons from groups underrepresented in STEM as student researchers or post-doctoral researchers; - c.
-Include faculty or students from minority-serving institutions as PI/co-PI, senior personnel, and/or student researchers, as applicable; - d.
+Include faculty or students from Minority Serving Institutions as PI/co-PI, senior personnel, and/or student researchers, as applicable; - d.
 Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations; - e.
-Disseminate results of research and development in Minority Serving Institutions or other appropriate institutions serving disadvantaged communities;
+Collaborate with students, researchers, and staff in Minority Serving Institutions; - f.
+Disseminate results of research and development in Minority Serving Institutions or other appropriate institutions serving underserved communities; - g.
+Implement evidence-based, diversity-focused education programs (such as implicit bias training for staff) in your organization;

-- f.
-Implement evidence-based, diversity-focused education programs (such as implicit bias training for staff) in your organization; and - g.
+h.
 Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses and Veteran Owned Businesses to solicit as vendors and sub-contractors for bids on supplies, services and equipment.

-Save the Diversity, Equity and Inclusion Plan in a single PDF file using the following convention for the title "ControlNumber LeadOrganization DEIP".
+Save the Diversity, Equity and Inclusion Plan in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_DEIP".